-With a view to satisfying the requirements of public accountability, the Bank releases a document that contains a summary of the opinions presented at each MPM (Summary of Opinions), the minutes of MPMs, and public statements on most of the Policy Board decisions in a timely manner.
-The Bank actively discloses information through a variety of channels including the following: reporting to and attendance at the Diet; press conferences held and speeches delivered by the Bank's officers; and the dissemination of information through the Bank's website.
-Transcripts of MPMs held more than ten years previously are also released.
+With a view to satisfying the requirements of public accountability, the Bank releases in a timely manner a document that contains a summary of the opinions presented at each MPM (Summary of Opinions), the minutes of MPMs, and public statements on most of the Policy Board decisions.
+The Bank actively provides information through a variety of channels including the following: reporting to and attendance at the Diet; press conferences held and speeches delivered by the Bank's officers; and the Bank's website.
+Transcripts of MPMs held more than 10 years previously are also released.

-To promote better understanding of the policies and

-business operations of the Bank, not only in the eyes of financial professionals but also of the public as a whole, the Bank endeavors to make its publications and releases better suited to the diverse needs and interests of their users.
-The Bank also works to promote financial literacy among the public.
+To promote better understanding of the policies and business operations of the Bank, not only in the eyes of financial professionals but also of the public as a whole, the Bank endeavors to make its publications and releases better suited to the diverse needs and interests of their users.
+It also works to promote financial literacy among the public.